orstavik/JoiComponents/book/Proposal_Var.md

    The initial varCallbacks is the union of the external and internal varChanges, where external assignedNodes trump internal assingedNodes.

+   The initial varCallbacks do not recursively trigger indirect varCallbacks on chained VAR elements.

 2. Externally, directly.
    When a list of assignable/slottable nodes the host node changes for a specific slotname.